Try our new prototype OCR tool

 What is OCR?

-Note: OCR-optimized documents are beneficial to blind and visually impaired readers, as OCR allows screen readers and other assistive technology to interact with the text.
-Working with OCR-optimized documents is a best practice regardless of whether you are annotating with Hypothesis.
+OCR-optimized documents are beneficial to blind and visually impaired readers, as OCR allows screen readers and other assistive technology to interact with the text.
+Working with OCR-optimized documents is a best practice whether or not you are annotating with Hypothesis.

-How do I know whether my PDF is OCR-optimized?
+How do I know whether my PDF is OCRed?

-If you can easily select a line of text and then copy and paste it elsewhere, your PDF is OCR-optimized and you can start annotating.
+If you can easily select a line of text and then copy and paste it elsewhere, and the pasted text is properly formatted, your PDF is OCR-optimized and you can start annotating.

 You will need to apply OCR technology to your PDF if any of the following is true:

-- You are unable to to select any text
+- You are unable to select any text

 - You can select text, but it is difficult to get only the text you want